 I happen to keep all-natural, organic unsweetened coconut around for cooking, so I just re-hydrated it with a simple syrup and voila!
 I can’t believe I never tried this before!

-All you have to do is heat 1/4 cup of water and 4 teaspoons of sugar until the sugar is completely dissolved.
+All you have to do is combine 1/4 cup of water and 4 teaspoons of sugar, then heat the mixture until the sugar is completely dissolved.

-The stir in 1 cup of all natural unsweetened coconut flakes until all the liquid is absorbed.
-You can then let it dry before storing int he fridge, or use immediately.
+Next, stir in 1 cup of all natural unsweetened coconut flakes until all the liquid is absorbed.
+You can then let it dry before storing in the fridge, or use immediately.
 I hope you enjoy making natural sweetened coconut at home now that you know how easy it is!